leonardomarcao/ScubaDiving/README.md

 ### About

-Project developed at the Paulista University on sustainable development.
+Game project developed at the Paulista University on sustainable development.
 The Scuba Diving Game has a didactic purpose of helping other people understand a little about sustainability, with the main scenario being a scuba diver who collects garbage at the bottom of the ocean.

 ### How does it work?